Housekeeping

 • bugsink-manage vacuum_tags Removes unused TagKey and TagValue entries left behind when Events or Issues are deleted. (checking for unused tagvalues is not done at each event-eviction / issue-deletion for efficiency reasons). run periodically to keep the tag tables from growing indefinitely.

 • bugsink-manage make_consistent [--dry-run] Deletes dangling objects (Events, Issues, etc) and updates counters.
-“In theory” Bugsink should do this itself; but may be needed if the database was modified directly and perhaps in the case of crashes (though those would be a bug in Bugsink, so feel free to report them on GitHub)
+“In theory” Bugsink should do this itself; but may be needed if the database was modified directly and perhaps in the case of crashes (though those would be a bug in Bugsink, so feel free to report them on GitHub).
+WARNING: this command may run for a long time, in a single write-locking transaction.

 DB-level cleanup